sdesena/sdesena/README.md

 - Urban Sprawl Detection: Detecting and analyzing urban expansion over time using high-resolution imagery from Landsat and Sentinel-2.
 Land use/land cover change detection, impervious surface mapping, and urban growth modeling.<br><br>

 ### Contributions and Collaboration
 I welcome contributions and collaboration, as this page is always in progress!
 If you have ideas for improvements, feel free to fork the repositories and submit pull requests.
 Open issues for bugs, questions, or requests, and I’ll be happy to engage with you.
-Feel free to provide feedback or reach out for collaborations via GitHub Issues or by contacting me through my social medias.
+Feel free to provide feedback or reach out for collaborations by contacting me through my social medias.
   <br><br>
 Thank you for visiting my GitHub profile.
 I hope you find these resources useful and inspiring !
 </p>&nbsp;